Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Concluding remarks

 Another objective of this work has been to study and improve the regularity of numerically approximated eigenvalues and eigenfunctions of the Koopman group, particularly for mixing dynamical systems where the generator has no nonconstant eigenfunctions.
 In systems with pure point spectra, we demonstrated that adding a small amount of diffusion to the generator in an appropriate basis tailored to $ H_1 $ regularity eliminates oscillatory eigenfunctions with large Dirichlet energy for the given observation modality.
-This type of regularization is important even in simple systems such as irrational flows, since the spectrum of the generator is dense in the imaginary line, and contains highly oscillatory eigenfunctions near (in the sense of the corresponding eigenvalues) eigenfunctions with low roughness.
+This type of regularization is important even in simple systems such as irrational flows, since generator may have no isolated eigenvalues, and thus highly oscillatory eigenfunctions may lie near (in the sense of the corresponding eigenvalues) eigenfunctions with low roughness.

-In mixing systems, rather than regularizing the spectrum of the generator by diffusion alone (which is known to impart singular changes \cite{ConstantinEtAl08,FrankeEtAl10} that are difficult to analyze in generality), we followed a different approach inspired by time-change methods in dynamical systems \cite{Fayad02,KatokThouvenot06}.
-In particular, we developed a strategy that involves rescaling the generator by its norm in the ambient data space and using the spectrum of the rescaled generator for dimension reduction and forecasting.
+In mixing systems, rather than regularizing the generator by diffusion alone (which is known to impart singular changes \cite{ConstantinEtAl08,FrankeEtAl10} that are difficult to analyze in generality), we followed a different approach inspired by time-change methods in dynamical systems \cite{Fayad02,KatokThouvenot06}.
+In particular, we developed a strategy that involves rescaling the generator by the norm of the dynamical vector field in the ambient data space, and using the eigenvalues and eigenfunctions of the rescaled generator for dimension reduction and forecasting.
 This transformation is empirically computable from time-ordered data, and preserves the orbits of the dynamics while changing the flow of time along the orbits.
 In special cases, the transformation formally recovers a system with pure point spectrum from a class of time-changed mixing systems, but can be broadly used as an ad hoc regularization tool.
 We constructed analogs of our vector field decomposition and nonparametric forecasting techniques in the time-changed setting, where non-commuting vector fields and coupled oscillators encode the time-change function producing mixing.
 We demonstrated this approach in applications to a mixing flow on the 3-torus \cite{Fayad02}, and a challenging ergodic flow on the 2-torus with a fixed point \cite{Oxtoby53} where diffusion maps fails to produce a well-conditioned basis if no time change is applied.